PrefectHQ/prefect/docs/getting-started/installation.md

 ```
 </div>

-To install a specific version, specify the version number like this:
+To install a specific version, specify the version number, like this:

 <div class="terminal">
 ```bash